Pomegranate is a tree. Various parts of the tree and fruit are used to make medicine.

 - Chronic lung disease (chronic obstructive pulmonary disease, COPD).
 Drinking pomegranate juice does not seem to improve symptoms or breathing in people with COPD.

 - High cholesterol (hyperlipidemia).
-Some studies show pomegranate seems to lower total cholesterol and “bad” (LDL) cholesterol.
-But other studies find no benefit.
+Some studies show that pomegranate juice can lower total cholesterol and “bad” (LDL) cholesterol.
+However, other studies find no benefit.
+Pomegranate seed oil, but not pomegranate juice, may improve triglycerides and “good” (HDL) cholesterol levels.

 - High blood pressure (hypertension).
-One research study suggests that drinking 50 mL of pomegranate juice daily for up to 1 year can lower systolic blood pressure (the top number) by 5% to 21%.
-But drinking pomegranate juice doesn’t seem to affect diastolic pressure (the lower number).
-However, other research shows no effect on blood pressure when study subjects drink 240 mL of pomegranate juice daily for 3 months.
-Additional research is needed to sort this out.
+Some research shows that drinking 50-200 mL of pomegranate juice daily for up to one year can lower systolic blood pressure (the top number) by 5% to 21%.
+Also, some research shows that drinking this amount of pomegranate juice can reduce diastolic pressure (the lower number), although other research shows no benefit.
+Drinking more than 240 mL of pomegranate juice daily does not seem to reduce blood pressure.

 - Gum disease.
 There is some evidence that painting the gum with pomegranate fruit peel extract in combination with gotu kola extract might improve gum disease.

 - Prostate cancer.
-Early research findings suggest that drinking pomegranate juice might slow the progress of prostate cancer.
+Early research suggests that drinking pomegranate juice daily for up to 2 years might slow the progress of prostate cancer.

 - Intestinal worm infestations.